 Rachel, you are doing a writing workshop.
 What stories are you still trying to tell us as a director, as a storyteller?

-The writing workshop was actually called How To Get Out Of Your Own Way.
+The writing workshop was called How To Get Out Of Your Own Way.

-It is in terms of what you have spoken about with the Women of Impact Project: the need to make what women are doing out in the world more visible.
-There is still something that is ingrained in us from a very young age that tells us we can not do it.
+It is in terms of what you have spoken about with the Women of Impact program: the need to make what women are doing out in the world more visible.
+There is still something that is ingrained in us from a very young age that tells us, we can’t do it.

 A lot of women my age struggle because writing is leading.
 Writing is putting a very strong opinion out into the world.
-It was a crucial workshop I attended.
+It was a crucial workshop.
 I think, and I am not alone here, that this is something with which women still struggle.